fafiorim/homelab/proxmox-talos/README.md

 - **Existing VMs**: By default, the script will error if VMs with the same IDs exist
 - **Force Mode**: Use `--force` to automatically delete existing VMs and continue
 - **Prerequisites**: Script checks for required tools (talosctl, kubectl, curl, jq)
-- **Configuration**: Validates terraform.tfvars file exists and is properly configured
+- **Configuration**: Validates cluster.conf file exists and is properly configured

 ## Troubleshooting